the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 You are putting the record of your research into the hands of the tool that you choose, and entering into a long-term relationship with the provider of your ELN solution.
 You are also making a choice about a tool that many of the people in your organisation will interface with closely every day.
 Having to use a tool that is not well fit to it function on a daily basis can be a major problem for productivity and morale.
-Conversly A tool that is a good fit gets out of people's way and makes their jobs easier can be a major boost to productivity and morale.
+Conversely, a tool that is a good fit gets out of people's way and makes their jobs easier can be a major boost to productivity and morale.

 (rr-rdm-elns-choosing-failure-modes)=
 ### Failure modes in user adoption of ELNs